The Benefits of Reishi Mushroom

 At Four Sigmatic, we love reishi in many different types of products.
 Our most popular is the Reishi Elixir which has 1500 mg of extracted reishi mushroom powder.
 There is 500 mg of reishi extract in Mushroom Cacao with Reishi.
 Mushroom Chai with Turkey Tail & Reishi has 200 mg of reishi spores.

 Our reishi mushroom powder is always the fruit bodies of red reishi, grown on logs.
 It is organic, non-GMO, and free from fillers and carriers.
-The fruiting bodies are not used in many products because it takes several more months to culture them, rather than just using the mycelium[*].
+The fruiting bodies are not used in many competitor products because it takes several more months to culture them, rather than just using the mycelium[*].
 Since most of the research on reishi is on the fruiting bodies we think it’s worth the wait.

 Our reishi is grown in China.
 The Chinese have been producing reishi for centuries and we believe in their expertise with this mushroom.

 We extract this reishi twice.
 First in hot water extraction to get the water-soluble compounds that help to support your immune system.
-Then we use an alcohol extraction to get the more adaptogenic properties.
+Then we use an alcohol extraction to get more adaptogenic properties.

 This type of extraction helps with the benefits you’re looking for in reishi, but it does make it more bitter.
 We add other ingredients to help with the taste of this functional tonic.
 In the Reishi Elixir we add tulsi (holy basil) and mint to make it more palatable.